Selfless Service Volunteering

-Seva enables the aspirant to practice doing work selflessly with detachment- detached to any self gains, the results of the work, praises and appreciations and also monetary gains.
+Seva enables the aspirant to practice doing work without ego, selflessly with detachment- detached to any self gains, the results of the work, praises and appreciations and also monetary gains.
 Seva should be done with love, care and respect, just as only the best is offered to the most honoured guests.

 By doing seva selflessly, the aspirant will clean and polish the mind and thereby cultivate a correct and better behaviour and attitude towards life.
-The actions which spring forth from the mind will then be better in line with spiritual teachings, slowly eliminating the conflicts between the teachings and our selfish desires, and also prepare the mind to absorb new teachings; while the physical side of seva trains the body to be physically fit since modern society is increasingly sedentary, and a healthier body and purer mind will enable the sitting for meditation to feel natural.
+The actions which spring forth from the mind will then be better in line with spiritual teachings, slowly eliminating the conflicts between the teachings and selfish desires, and also prepare the mind to absorb new teachings; while the physical side of seva trains the body to be physically fit since modern society is increasingly sedentary, and a healthier body and purer mind will enable the sitting for meditation to feel natural.

 Seva also provides the Guru the opportunity to see the competency and weaknesses of the spiritual aspirants, guiding them towards perfection in action.